smomara/mips-emulator/README.md

 A simple MIPS processor emulator written in Haskell.

-Supports MIPS instructions, register and memory operations, binary program loading, and minimal syscall support.
+Supports MIPS instructions, register and memory operations, binary program loading, and exit syscall (10).

+Planning to add support for additional syscalls.

 ## Development